mcarbonell/kratia-forums/AI_CODING_GUIDELINES.md

-# AI Coding Guidelines for Kratia Forums
+# AI Coding Guidelines for the current project

-This document provides guidelines for the AI assistant (Firebase Studio App Prototyper) when making code changes to the Kratia Forums project.
+This document provides guidelines for the AI assistant (Firebase Studio App Prototyper) when making code changes to the project.

 ## I. General Coding Style & Best Practices